About the Artist

 Loch Ewe and the Royal Navy

 Coming from a Royal Navy background he has always had a great interest in the Senior Service.
-In particular, those notorious convoys to North Russia during World War Two.
+In particular, those notorious Arctic Convoys to North Russia during World War Two.

 Hence, his range of Royal Navy warship prints.